 Security Enhancements for Your Unoccupied House

-Implementing security measures to protect your unoccupied property against theft or vandalism is important.
+Implementing security measures to protect your unoccupied house against theft or vandalism is important.
 After all, the lack of a physical presence on your vacant property makes it far more likely to be targeted by thieves.

 Unoccupied House Insurance – Your Policy Duties